-During the past two decades, there has been a gradual evolution in our understanding of the requirements of reading and writing in two or more languages.
 Dworin (2003) views biliteracy development as a bidirectional process.
 He argues that learning more than one language is a process mediated by texts written in both languages.
 That is, the learner uses the linguistic knowledge acquired in both languages to construct meaning when negotiating oral or written text in either or both languages.

 The term multiliteracies acknowledges that literacy teaching in the 21st century should be more responsive to the diversity of cultures and the variety of languages within societies (New London Group, 1996).
 New literacies have emerged which do not depend solely on print, for instance bilingual digital story telling, online discussions, podcasting, websites, and blogging.
 These new literacies connect different forms of digital communication with learning to read and write and with using literacy to learn (Castek, Leu, Coiro, Gort, Henry, & Lima, 2007).

-Dynamic and multidimensional models of the literacy process consider key connections between language and literacy.
-For instance, Hornberger and Skilton-Sylvester (2000) designed the continua of biliteracy framework, which represents this phenomenon in terms of power negotiation (language privileging); contexts (bilingual, monolingual, oral, literate); development (receptive; productive, first language, second language,); content (contextualized, decontextualized); and media (linguistic structures, genres, convergent and divergent scripts).
+Dynamic and multidimensional models of the literacy process consider key connections between language and literacy along a continuum of life stages and experiences.
+For instance, the lifelong practices of readers and writers acknowledge the new exigencies of learning, working, and living in the 21st century by anchoring instruction in an interconnected and complex set of oracy and literacy skills that develop and are used longitudinally, during K-12th education and after (The University of the State of New York, 2017).
+Additionally, Hornberger and Skilton-Sylvester (2000) designed the continua of biliteracy framework, which represents this phenomenon in terms of a range of experiential fields that include: (a) power negotiation (language privileging); (b) contexts (bilingual, monolingual, oral, literate); (c) development (receptive; productive, first language, second language,); (d) content (contextualized, decontextualized); and (e) media (linguistic structures, genres, convergent and divergent scripts).